Volvo7700/UV7_Program_Manager/README.md

 * Common format: Each program groups is defined by its own folder with shortcuts (LNK files) to the programs
 * Desktop Mode: Use the program as a replacement for traditional, badly organized icons on the desktop
 * Tray Icon: Fast access to program list via context menu
+* Customizable Color and Background, Light and Dark mode supported

 ## Usecase
 * As a Dashboard: Show all needed information at a glance on one screen